 On the fund financial statements, receivables and payables resulting from short-term interfund loans are classified as "interfund receivables" and "interfund payables."
-These amounts are eliminated in the governmental activities column of the statement of net position.
+These amounts are eliminated in the governmental activities column of the statement of net position with the exception of amount due from the agency fund.